By Jonathan Stempel

 "The indictment's allegations that Pinto-Thomaz gave information to Millul with the intention to benefit Millul is directly, explicitly encompassed by (a Supreme Court) rule concerning 'intention to benefit the particular recipient,'" Rakoff wrote.

+Lawyers for Pinto-Thomaz and Millul did not immediately respond to requests for comment.
 A spokesman for U.S. Attorney Geoffrey Berman in Manhattan declined to comment.

 The other friend, Abell Oujaddou, who runs an upscale hair salon in Manhattan's Flatiron District, pleaded guilty to insider trading in October.